Weierstrass semigroups on Castelnuovo curves: Effective weights of Castelnuovo semigroups

 We were originally led to study Castelnuovo semigroups by searching for semigroups for which the effective weight bound was likely to not hold with equality.
-A natural place to search for such examples is to find those semigroups of maximum effective weight in each genus.
-This led us to the following conjecture (Conjecture 1.7 in \cite{pfl}), which we have verified for all semigroups of genus up to $50$ by a computer search\footnote{Source code in C++ is available on the author's academic website; the search took approximately 17 hours on a 3.4GHz Intel i7-3770 CPU.}.
+A natural way to search for such examples is to find those semigroups of maximum effective weight in each genus.
+This led to the following conjecture (Conjecture 1.7 in \cite{pfl}), which has been have verified for all semigroups of genus up to $50$ by a computer search\footnote{Source code in C++ is available on the author's academic website; the search took approximately 17 hours on a 3.4GHz Intel i7-3770 CPU.}.

 \begin{conj} For any numerical semigroup $S$ of genus $g$, $\ewt(S) \leq \left\lfloor \frac{(g+1)^2}{8} \right\rfloor$.
 For $g \geq 10$, the only equality cases are Castelnuovo semigroups. \end{conj}

 Figure \ref{fig_maxewt} illustrates this conjecture for genera up to $19$.
 It is easy to guess from these data which specific Castelnuovo semigroup achieves the maximum for genus $g \geq 10$.
 One can set